wvdlaan/todomvc/README.md

                "Anything more?")
 ```

-Now you have the evaluate `(d/defcomponent Header ...)` with `ctrl-enter`.
+Now you have to evaluate `(d/defcomponent Header ...)` with `ctrl-enter`.

-Enter some todo's in the list to check the new placeholder.
+Enter some todo's in the list to check the new placeholder functionality.

 ## Compiling todomvc.js